Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Historical functional linear model with dynamic sparsity (HFLM-DS)

 Our method first estimates a smooth coefficient function via:

-Then, the group 2-norms are computed and a model is refit using coefficients with corresponding group norms greater than some threshold $q$ (Equation \ref{eq:OurSparseOpt}).
-A clear and detailed description of our algorithm is provided in Algorithm \ref{algo:ourAlgo}.
+and the group 2-norms are computed using this initial coefficient function estimation (see the end of Section \ref{sec:Methods}).
+Then, a sequence of models are fit using coefficients with corresponding group norms greater than a sequence of $q$ values in

+Once the optimal $q$ is chosen (selected via a user's choice of methods), previous response values are added as covariates and modified coefficients are computed.
+Finally, the coefficients are deconvolved back into their intended form.
+A detailed description of our algorithm is provided in Algorithm \ref{algo:ourAlgo}.